gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 A *Process File* describes what the agent is supposed to do.
 It can live alongside your code or documentation, and it should link to all relevant information — source files, goals, constraints, etc.

 A good Process File is small and focuses on a single thing.
-Describe the high-level intent at first.
+It Describes the high-level intent at first.
-Also list all the steps the agent should follow in order to complete the task according to your needs.
+Then it list all the steps the agent should follow in order to complete the task.

 The natural and very convenient evolution of Process Files are [slash commands](https://docs.anthropic.com/en/docs/claude-code/slash-commands).
 They don't fully replace process files, but they can be a convenient entrypoint to a process.